 - Leave packages in package locker area – 13%

-- The carrier takes back package until in-person delivery – 10%
+- The shipping carrier takes back package until in-person delivery – 10%

-In a separate study on the mounting problem, AvalonBay found that it was averaging 1,000 package deliveries per month, and this was creating significant labor costs for their communities.
+In a separate study on the mounting package problem, AvalonBay found that their properties were averaging 1,000 package deliveries per month and that this increase was creating significant labor costs for their communities.
 And they’re not the only ones.
 Happy Co. writes5:

 But the issue at hand isn’t simply the volume of packages received.
 The drain on your staff’s time and labor are preventing them from attending to more important property concerns.
 Houston-based Camden Property Trust estimated 10 minutes in lost productivity for each package across its 59,000 units in 2015.
 At a rate of $20 an hour for employee wages, package management was costing them an estimated $3.3 million annually.

-Even if it only takes a few minutes of your time to receive, store, sort, and deliver a package to residents, that time stacks up, ; not to mention all the time that gets wasted due to constant interruptions to workflow.
-While effort spent on a distraction may seem trivial, the time it takes for your brain to return to its task and focus is significant.
+Even if it feels like it only takes a few minutes to receive, store, sort, and deliver a package to a resident, that time can quickly add up, not to mention the time that gets wasted due to constant interruptions to your workflow.
+While the effort spent on a distraction may seem trivial, the time it takes for your brain to return to the previous task and actually focus is significant.
 A recent U.C.
-Irvine study found that, following a significant distraction or interruption to work, it takes an average of 23 minutes and 15 seconds for a person to return to their original focus6.
+Irvine study found that, following a significant distraction or interruption to work, it takes a person an average of 23 minutes and 15 seconds to return to their original focus6.

 It Impacts Your Residents’ Happiness

-On top of the cost to your staff, residents report growing concerns over package theft, damage, and loss.
-The unfortunate truth is that the steady stream of packages being delivered and left unsecured provides derelict with seemingly limitless opportunities to steel such easy pickings.
-In fact, in 2017, Xfinity Home conducted a survey that showed 50% of those surveyed knew someone who had had a package stolen, and 33% had themselves experienced package theft.
+On top of operational and staff efficiency costs, residents are reporting growing concerns over package theft, damage, and loss.
+The unfortunate truth is that a steady stream of packages delivered and left unsecured provides porch pirates with seemingly limitless opportunities to steal packages in plain sight and with no recourse.

 A stolen package not only costs residents money, but it also leaves them feeling insecure about the place they live in.
-This sense of anxiety over the safety and security of their apartment can be an influencing factor in whether or not they decide to recommit when their lease comes to term.
-It also might impact what they have to say about the apartment on social media and apartment review sites, ; and prospective residents could very easily be scared off by complaints of package theft.
+This sense of anxiety over the safety and security of their apartment can be an influencing factor in resident retention and whether or not they decide to recommit when their lease comes to term.
+It might also impact what they have to say about their apartment community on social media or apartment review sites, potentially scaring off prospective residents with complaints of package theft.

-So, what’s the solution to package theft and mailroom logjams?
+So, what can property managers implement as a solution to package theft and mailroom logjams?

-- Mobile-Friendly – The mobile app works for both iOS and Android and allows residents to:
+- Mobile-Friendly – Parcel Pending’s free mobile app works on both iOS and Android devices, and allows residents to:

 - Set vacation mode

-- Courier Agnostic – The smart lockers will accept packages from any courier service or shipping company, and even collect a signature from the package recipient upon delivery.
+- Courier Agnostic – Intelligent lockers will accept packages from any courier service or shipping company, and even collect a signature from the package recipient upon delivery.

-- Secure – The lockers come with photo capture and optional cloud-based security with 24/7 cameras monitoring each and every interaction with the locker, whether delivery or retrieval.
-With them, thieves don’t stand a chance.
+- Secure – The lockers come with photo capture and optional cloud-based security to monitor each and every interaction with the locker, whether it’s parcel delivery or retrieval.

-- Fast – Barcode technology makes it easy for courier services to deliver, and simple for residents to pick up.
+- Fast – Barcode scan technology makes it easy for courier services to deliver and for residents to pick-up.

 - Modular – Not all packages are the same.
-You need a locker capable of accepting practically any package weight, size, or shape.
-If you expect a higher than average volume of large packages, Parcel Pending can design lockers built for that.
+Thankfully, lockers are capable of accepting practically any package weight, size, or shape.
+If your property receives a large volume of oversized packages, Parcel Pending can provide a solution to support you.

 Benefits of Smart Lockers

-- Reduced Operational Costs – Parcel Pending found that lockers can eliminate up to 24 hours of time wasted each week accepting, sorting, and distributing packages.
+- Reduced Operational Costs – Parcel Pending found that intelligent lockers can eliminate up to 24 hours of time each week that would otherwise be spent accepting, sorting, and distributing packages.

-- Increased Revenue – Although you could simply offer it as a free amenity to residents; if you’re looking for ways to increase revenue, some property managers have begun to charge a moderate monthly fee in order to use the smart lockers.
-In such cases, residents happily paid for the service in exchange for the peace of mind it brought them.
+- Increased Revenue – Although many properties offer access to the locker bank as a free amenity for residents, some property managers charge a moderate monthly fee in order to use the smart lockers.
+In those situations, residents are happy to pay for locker access in exchange for peace of mind about all of their special deliveries.

 Prepare For The Continued Package Onslaught

-Fortunately, Parcel Pending has everything you need to curb this problem.
-The biggest package theft prevention tip we can give is to install smart lockers.
-By installing smart lockers, you assuage resident fears of porch piracy and ensure that your staff isn’t wasting valuable time in the mail center processing resident packages.
-If you are in the market for a package management solution, reach out to our team today and let us see how we can partner with you to curb the package problem!
+Fortunately, Parcel Pending has everything you need to help curb this problem.
+The biggest package theft prevention tip we can share is to install smart lockers at your property.
+By installing smart lockers, you can assuage resident fears of porch piracy and ensure that your staff isn’t wasting valuable time in the mail center processing resident packages.
+If you are in the market for a package management solution, reach out to our team today and let us share how we can partner with you to curb your package problem!